 How to buy gifts without being found out

-With most of our shopping now happening online, there is now a trail of evidence that follows every purchase.
+With most of our shopping now happening online, there is a trail of electronic evidence that follows our every purchase.
 Where we once could use cash to buy a product and then either hide or trash the receipt, we now have a record on our credit card statement, an email confirmation, email statement and an account statement with the retailer.
-So while shopping may haver gotten easier, hiding your Amazon orders hasn’t!
+So while shopping may have gotten easier and more convenient, hiding your Amazon orders, and your overspending, hasn’t!

-If you want to keep gifts secret, there are still options.
+If you want to keep the mystery alive and your gifts secret, there are still options to hide that gift order for your significant other.

 Go old school